 Modeling null model expectations was challenging given the lack of standard practices of how to model demographic stochasticity in predominantly clonal systems (Eriksson 1994).
 Traditionally, demographic approaches use population numbers and vital rates, but the concepts of individuals, populations, births, and deaths break down in clonal, modular organisms like plants.
-For instance, the number of ramets is not meaningful for graminoids that form hummocks with clumps of stems (e.g. Festuca ovina), nor is it possible to distinguish individuals in forbs with sprawling aboveground stems with adventitious roots (e.g. Veronica biflora), or species that divide via root splitting which results in fragmentation just below the litter layer (e.g. Cerastium alpinum).
-Our decision to simulate demographic changes using units of percent cover therefore has both practical and conceptual appeal.
+For instance, the number of ramets is not always feasible to measure and may not be demographically meaningful for graminoids that form hummocks with clumps of stems (e.g. Festuca ovina), nor is it possible to distinguish individuals in forbs with sprawling aboveground stems with adventitious roots (e.g. Veronica biflora), or species that divide via root splitting which results in fragmentation just below the litter layer (e.g. Cerastium alpinum).
+Our decision to simulate demographic changes using percent cover units therefore has both practical and conceptual appeal.
 The drawback, however, is that percent cover is sensitive to environmental factors that are not demographically significant, such as variation in phenological stage among individuals, species, and sampling times, and thus may overestimate shifts in abundance between years.
-Nevertheless, our mechanistic approach effectively accounts for demographic stochasticity and the realities of dispersal limitation in a predominantly clonal system when generating explicit null expectations of community response to perturbation.
+Nevertheless, our approach effectively accounts for demographic stochasticity and the realities of dispersal limitation in a predominantly clonal system when generating explicit null expectations of community response to perturbation.

 Conclusions and future directions: Using trait patterns along environmental gradients to forecast community response to climate change is an intuitively appealing approach.
-Our study provides qualified support for such an approach: only two of the six traits with spatial associations to temperature in our system significantly influenced species success following transplantation to warmer climates.
-Evidently, spatial associations between plant traits and broad-scale climate variables can be predictive of community response to climate change, but the strength of the spatial associations are not necessarily proportional to their predictive power.(Pauli et al. 2012)
+Our study provides qualified support for such an approach: three of the six traits with spatial associations to temperature in our system associated significantly with species success following transplantation to warmer climates.
+Evidently, spatial associations between plant traits and broad-scale climate variables can be predictive of community response to climate change, but the strength of the spatial associations are not necessarily proportional to their predictive power.

+Our results are important in that they provide experimental support for our expectations of how traits will mediate community response to climate change, but they also beg the question: Will species be able to track climate to the extent where trait-based predictions of community response are still useful?
+If species cannot, information about species dispersal capacities will be of greater relevance to predicting community response than trait-based predictions.
+Several studies have shown that alpine species have migrated upslope in recent decades (Pauli et al. 2012), but more work should be done comparing historical trait-environment relationships with current ones.